opnfv/nfvbench/docs/developer/building.rst

 .. http://creativecommons.org/licenses/by/4.0
 .. (c) Cisco Systems, Inc

-Building containers and VM images
+Building Containers and VM Images
 =================================

 NFVbench is delivered as Docker container which is built using the Dockerfile under the docker directory.